rontarrant/gtkDcoding/docs/_posts/2019-10-18-0080-notebook-iv-custom-tabs-ii.md

 ### Signals and Communications

 This is it, the solution to passing a mouse click from the child widget to the `Notebook` tab.
 Remember in [Blog Post #79](/2019/10/15/0079-notebook-iii-custom-tabs-i.html) when we talked about harnessing the `onSwitchPage` signal?
-Well, here’s the other half of that equation…
+Well, here’s the other half of that equation...

 In the `TabDrawingArea` constructor, we hooked up the `onButtonPress` signal to trigger this callback: